 Reliability

 Using managed services, reliability is achieved by default.
-Redundancy in storage on Amazon S3 and Amazon DynamoDB, scaling of Amazon SageMaker instances, Amazon Redshift, Amazon Athena, Amazon Forecast, Amazon Pinpoint, Amazon Personalize, Amazon AppSync, and Amazon EventBridge are also highly available by design.
+Redundancy in storage on Amazon S3 and DynamoDB, scaling of Amazon SageMaker instances, Amazon Redshift, Athena, Amazon SageMaker Canvas, Amazon Pinpoint, Amazon Personalize, AWS AppSync, and EventBridge are also highly available by design.
 In case of any issues, the data can be replayed from raw events on Amazon S3 using the same pipeline.
-Events can also be replayed by using the Amazon EventBridge archive and reply functionality.
-The container architecture scales horizontally on a choice of either Amazon Elastic Container Service (ECS) or Amazon Elastic Kubernetes Service (EKS) running on Fargate and dynamically adapts to capacity demands.
+Events can also be replayed by using the EventBridge archive and reply functionality.
+The container architecture scales horizontally on a choice of either Amazon Elastic Container Service (Amazon ECS) or Amazon Elastic Kubernetes Service (Amazon EKS) running on AWS Fargate and dynamically adapts to capacity demands.

 -